 - Know how to configure the TTC module;

 - Be able to write a C program to communicate with the PC using a UART;

-- Have access to a hobby servomotor
+- Have access to a hobby servomotor.

 After you’re done, you should:

-- Understand how DC motors and servomotors operate
+- Understand how DC motors and servomotors operate;

-- Know how to create a suitable PWM signal to drive a servo
+- Know how to create a suitable PWM signal to drive a servo;

-- Be able to contol a servmotor’s postion and speed
+- Be able to contol a servmotor’s postion and speed.

 A servo motor is a rotary or linear actuator that is specifically designed to allow precise control of angular or linear postition.
 Servo motors are typically used to move a part of a machine to an exact postition, and then actively hold it there.
-Servo motors typically have a control interface that allows then to be moved at a given rate, and to be started and stopped with well-controlled acceleration.
+Servo motors typically have a control interface that allows them to be moved at a given rate, and to be started and stopped with well-controlled acceleration.
 At the low-end of the market, “hobby servos” are small, inexpensive servo motors that used to control consumer products that don’t require exacting controls.
 Hobby servos are commonly used to control avionics on RC aircraft, or steering on RC cars.

-Most hobby servos have a fixed range of rotation, most typically 0 to 180 degrees.
+Most hobby servos have a fixed range of rotation, most typically over a range of 0 to 180 degrees.
 Hobby servos use a single data input signal, and the servo’s angular position is controlled by sending a constant stream of periodic pulses on the input signal.
 About once every 20ms, a pulse ranging from 1ms to 2ms must be delivered to the servo to cause it to set and hold an angular position.
 A 1ms pulse every 20ms will rotate a servo to its clockwise limit.
 A 2ms wide pulse in this window will put it to the opposite limit.
 A 1.5ms pulse every 20ms will center the servo.
 The window width has some tolerance, but the width of the pulse will always control the servo’s angle.